-?, among others.4 Our approach is closer to ?, which includes both expenditure and unemployment risks.
+New-Monetarist models with non-degenerate distributions of money holdings include Molico (2006), Green and Zhou (1998), Chiu and Molico (2010, 2011), Menzio, Shi, and Sun (2013), and Rocheteau, Wright, and Zhang (2018), among others.
+Our approach is closer to Rocheteau, Weill, and Wong (2021), which includes both expenditure and unemployment risks.
 However, our model is more general in terms of preferences and asset structure.

-Our model where goods markets are competitive and households are price takers can be interpreted as a two-sector ?? economy with multiple assets.
-Related Bewley economies include ? who study optimal unemployment insurance and ? who study temporary and permanent changes in money growth.
-Frictional labor markets have been added to incomplete-market models by ? and ?, among others.
-A key difference in our approach is the distinction between early and late consumption that allows us to differentiate assets according to their liquidity following ?, ?, and many other contributions to the New Monetarist literature surveyed in ?.
+Our model where goods markets are competitive and households are price takers can be interpreted as a two-sector Bewley (1980, 1983) economy with multiple assets.
+Related Bewley economies include Hansen and Imrohoroglu (1992) who study optimal unemployment insurance and Algan, Challe, and Ragot (2011) who study temporary and permanent changes in money growth.
+Frictional labor markets have been added to incomplete-market models by Krusell, Mukoyama, and Sahin (2010) and Eeckhout and Sepahsalari (2021), among others.
+A key difference in our approach is the distinction between early and late consumption that allows us to differentiate assets according to their liquidity following Williamson (2012), Venkateswaran and Wright (2013), and many other contributions to the New Monetarist literature surveyed in Lagos, Rocheteau, and Wright (2017).

-The recent Heterogeneous Agent New Keynesian (HANK) literature pioneered by ? also includes assets with different degrees of liquidity.
-In their model, the lack of liquidity of an asset is formalized through transaction costs to deposit or withdraw from an illiquid account. ? and ? study business cycles in HANK models with frictional unemployment and two assets (bonds and capital). ? focuses the role of time-varying unemployment benefits as macroeconomic stabilization while ? studies how the composition of assets is important for the amplification of shocks.
+The recent Heterogeneous Agent New Keynesian (HANK) literature pioneered by Kaplan, Moll, and Violante (2018) also includes assets with different degrees of liquidity.
+In their model, the lack of liquidity of an asset is formalized through transaction costs to deposit or withdraw from an illiquid account.
+Kekre (2021) and Graves (2021) study business cycles in HANK models with frictional unemployment and two assets (bonds and capital).
+Kekre (2021) focuses the role of time-varying unemployment benefits as macroeconomic stabilization while Graves (2021) studies how the composition of assets is important for the amplification of shocks.
 In both environments, financial discount rates do not affect firm entry because either firms are owned by risk-neutral entrepreneurs instead of risk-averse households or because monetary policy fixes the real return of capital.
 Our focus on the long-run implications of inflation also differs from theirs.